Mary Anna Thrall , DVM, MS, DACVP

 (Residency) Colorado State University

 Dr. Thrall's research interests over the last 30 years have been in the areas of bone marrow transplantation as therapy for feline models of lysosomal storage disorders, characterization of feline models of lysosomal storage diseases, including the mucopolysaccharidoses and Niemann Pick C1 disease, and treatment of ethylene glycol toxicosis in dogs and cats.
+Her current area of research is the role of lymphocytes in canine monocytic ehrlichiosis.

 She served as the president of the American College of Veterinary Pathologists (2006-2007) and The American Society for Veterinary Clinical Pathology (1984-1985).
 She also served as Head of the Department of Biomedical Sciences at RUSVM for three years.